Can I Use Butcher Block for a Table?

 Modern Style for Butcher Block Tabletop

-These legs have a fantastic look.
+These table legs have a fantastic look.
 With its unique, one-of-its-kind design, this steel table base would brighten up your living space or dining space as it is beautifully crafted, thoughtfully designed, well-made, and with flawless finish.

 Thanks for reading.
 If you want to customize the legs to suit your tabletop or your bench, we're ready to help you.
 Live chat with us at flowyline.com or leave your email for a 3D drawing.